gerwld/react-native-drag-n-drop-everywhere/README.md

   const onUpdateCallback = (newSortedData) => {
     // Do not change dataIDsArray directly in useState.
 It will cause two-way binding and extra re-renders.
-    // Instead, dispatch this value locally
+    // Instead, dispatch this value
     console.log(newSortedData);
   };